jpsaha/MOTP/_pages/MOPSS.md

   * The Department of Mathematics, IISER Bhopal, would be organizing a series of Mathematics Olympiad Problem Solving Sessions (MOPSS).
   * The aim is to develop an interest in mathematics among the students by encouraging them to work on problems falling broadly within the scope of the Mathematical Olympiad.

-  * The plan for MOPSS is spread across the following 9 dates.
+  * The plan for MOPSS is spread across the **following 9 dates**.
-  The sessions will be held during 9:00am to 12:00pm in IISER Bhopal in person classroom meetings.
+  The sessions will be held **during 9:00am to 12:00pm in IISER Bhopal in person classroom meetings**.

     <i class="fas fa-calendar-alt" style="color:gray"></i> 3rd, 17th, 31st August, 2024.